-The designated safeguarding lead co-ordinates the setting’s safeguarding and child protection arrangements by providing advice and support to other staff on child welfare, safeguarding and child protection matters, including Stopping Domestic Abuse Together (SDAT) notifications, takes part in strategy discussions/meetings and inter-agency meetings – and/or supports other staff to do so - and contributes to the assessment of children.
+The designated safeguarding lead co-ordinates our school’s safeguarding and child protection arrangements by providing advice and support to other staff on child welfare, safeguarding and child protection matters, including Stopping Domestic Abuse Together (SDAT) notifications, takes part in strategy discussions/meetings and inter-agency meetings – and/or supports other staff to do so - and contributes to the assessment of children.

-The establishment also has a deputy designated safeguarding lead to cover for when the designated safeguarding lead is not available; the lead responsibility however remains with the designated safeguarding lead.
+We also have a deputy designated safeguarding lead to cover for when the designated safeguarding lead is not available; the lead responsibility however remains with the designated safeguarding lead.

-The designated safeguarding lead actively liaises with other school/college staff with safeguarding responsibilities, teachers, pastoral support staff, school nurses, IT leads, SENCos and senior mental health leads on matters of safety and safeguarding to ensure safeguarding and promoting children’s well-being are effective.
+The designated safeguarding lead actively liaises with other school staff with safeguarding responsibilities, teachers, pastoral support staff, school nurses, IT leads, SENDCos and senior mental health leads on matters of safety and safeguarding to ensure safeguarding and promoting children’s well-being are effective.

-The designated safeguarding lead or a deputy is always available during school/college hours for the staff in the school/college to discuss any safeguarding concerns.
-(Add information about what available means in your setting and arrangements during exceptional circumstances.
-If appropriate include any cover arrangements for any out of hours or out of term activities)
+The designated safeguarding lead or a deputy is always available during school hours for the staff in the school to discuss any safeguarding concerns.
+Either the DSL or DDSL are onsite during school hours.
+Outside of school hours staff are able to contact them by telephone.
+In exceptional circumstances, when it is not possible to have a DSL on site, staff contact the DSL / DDSL at the partner school.

-More information about the role and responsibilities of the designated safeguarding lead can be found in Keeping Children Safe in Education (June 2023) Annex C: Role of the designated
+More information about the role and responsibilities of the designated safeguarding lead can be found in Keeping Children Safe in Education (May 2024) Annex C: Role of the designated

 safeguarding lead.

 Safeguarding training

+DDAT has a Staff Safeguarding Training Professional Development Framework, which outlines the training that must be completed by staff as defined by their role and responsibility for safeguarding and details the frequency at which training must be updated.

-In addition to the safeguarding training at induction, all staff and governors/trustees will receive safeguarding training appropriate to their roles and responsibilities which is regularly updated as well as Prevent Duty, child-on-child abuse and online safety training (which includes effective responses to sharing nudes/semi-nudes and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring), so they are equipped with the knowledge and skills to keep children safe.
+In summary, all staff, governors and trustees receive safeguarding training appropriate to their roles and responsibilities which is regularly updated as well as Prevent Duty, child-on-child abuse and online safety training (which includes effective responses to sharing nudes/semi-nudes and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring), so they are equipped with the knowledge and skills to keep children safe.
 They will also receive regular safeguarding and child protection (including online safety) updates at least annually to help provide them with an awareness of safeguarding issues that can put children at the risk of harm ensuring they have the relevant skills and knowledge to safeguard children effectively.

+In addition to the safeguarding training at induction, all staff and governors/local academy committee members and trustees will receive safeguarding training appropriate to their roles and responsibilities which is regularly updated as well as Prevent Duty, child-on-child abuse, private fostering and online safety training (which includes effective responses to sharing nudes/semi-nudes and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring), so they are equipped with the knowledge and skills to keep children safe.
+They will also receive regular safeguarding and child protection (including online safety) updates at least annually to help provide them with an awareness of safeguarding issues that can put children at the risk of harm ensuring they have the relevant skills and knowledge to safeguard children effectively.

-All staff will receive training on attendance, with dedicated attendance training for any staff with a specified attendance function in their role, including administrative, pastoral or family support staff, and senior leaders.
+All staff will receive training on:

+Attendance, with dedicated attendance training for any staff with a specified attendance function in their role, including administrative, pastoral, or family support staff, and senior leaders.

+Data protection (including recording protocols) and cyber security, with in-depth data protection training for DSLs in line with Keeping Children Safe in Education, Annex C: Role of the designated safeguarding lead.